Delhi: Hindu Rao Hospital doctors go on strike after patient’s relatives attack their colleagues

 This is the the second time that the hospital will see protests this year.

-The patient, Rajbala, who had kidney failure, died during treatment, Deputy Commissioner of Police (North) Nupur Prasad said.
+The patient, Rajbala (45), who had kidney failure, died during treatment, Deputy Commissioner of Police (North) Nupur Prasad said.

 LS member of BJP raises concern over rising attacks on doctors